Why Breakfast is Important

 Middle School and High School

-The middle school and high school offers a Grab-and-Go selection for breakfast.
-This includes whole grain Poptarts, cereal, granola bars, muffins, bread, and more.
+The Middle School and High School offers not only a hot breakfast item every day, but also a Grab-and-Go selection for breakfast.
+This includes whole grain Pop tarts, cereal, granola bars, muffins, bread, and more.
 Milk is also offered daily.
-Prices vary depending on what is selected.

 Elda and Morgan Elementary offer a hot breakfast each morning for the students.
 Each day includes a grain option (students can choose between the entree offered or cereal), a fruit, and milk.